 The Holy Trinity: Bread, Wine, and Olive Oil

 These three elements form the foundation of every Portuguese table.
-Bread (pão) is essential to every meal and forms the basis for hearty soups and stews, especially in the Alentejo region.
+Bread is essential to every meal and forms the basis for hearty soups and stews, especially in the Alentejo region.
 Broa, a dense, moist corn bread with a wonderfully crunchy crust, stands out as particularly special.

-While many Americans associate Portuguese wine primarily with sweet Port, the country’s wine scene is incredibly diverse.
-The cool, green northern regions produce crisp, light, and slightly effervescent Vinho Verde.
-An important note: “verde” means “young,” referring to the wine’s release just months after harvest, not its color—it can be white, red, or rosé.
-The Douro Valley, famous for Port, also produces world-class dry red wines, while the Dão region creates elegant reds and Alentejo offers smooth, full-bodied varieties.
+An important note is that “verde” means “young,” referring to the wine’s release just months after harvest, not its color.
+It can be white, red, or rosé.
+The Douro Valley produces world-class dry red wines, while the Dão region creates elegant reds and Alentejo offers smooth, full-bodied varieties.

 Essential Dishes for First-Time Visitors